Nawaf562/volcanoes-facts-and-information-visualizations/README.md

- # Volcano facts and information visualizations
+ # Volcano facts and information visualizations🌋
-In this project, you will be practice how to create visualizations using a dataset from the Smithsonian Institution's Global Volcanism Program (GVP) which contains information and features of more than 1,500 volcanoes with eruptions during the Holocene period (approximately the last 10,000 years).
+In this project, I practiced creating visualizations using data from the Smithsonian’s Global Volcanism Program (GVP).
+This dataset includes details on over 1,500 volcanoes with eruptions from the Holocene period (about the last 10,000 years), making it a great resource for exploring data visualization with real-world geological data🌋

-- Project 2 in ine course.